llinares/blog/contents/about/index.md

 template: simple.jade
 ---

 Hi there, my name is Leandro Linares and I'm a front-end developer and a maker from Buenos Aires, Argentina.
-I'm currently working at [Mercado Libre](https://www.mercadolibre.com/), part of the Nasdaq 100 index and one of the largest online commerce and payments platform in Latin America.
+I'm currently working at [MercadoLibre.com](https://www.mercadolibre.com/), part of the Nasdaq 100 index and one of the largest online commerce and payments platform in Latin America.

 ![Me](../assets/avatar@2x.png)